0xSero/partisia-docs/docs/node-operations/register-your-node.md

    [](node-health-and-maintenance.md)
 </div>

 The final step in becoming a block producer in the Partisia Blockchain is the registration.
 This is done by committing a stake of MPC Tokens and sending a registration form.
-Staking is done in the [Partisia Blochain Explorer](https://mpcexplorer.com/node-register), registration is done on the node via the `node-register.sh` script.
+Staking is done in the [Partisia Blochain Browser](https://browser.partisiablockchain.com/node-operation) on the *Stake* button; registration is done on the node via the `node-register.sh` script.

 There are three prerequisites for registering: